datagistips/MapFailbruaryChallenge/README.md

 The idea is for you to create the new worst map

-## February
-It will be in February considering #30DayMapChallenge takes place in November and #30DayMapFailChallenge is the opposite.

-- February is 2 months after, November is 2 months before
-- November = 11, 1 + 1 = 2 and 02 is February

-Also, February may be the worst month to make a challenge because :

-- The number of days is never the same.
-So, keeping the name #30DayMapFailChallenge would be very stupid (like the challenge)
-- People concentrate their creative energy on a Valentine's Day gift

-## Hashtag
-To communicate on social media, hashtag could be #30DayMapFailChallenge or #MapFailbruaryChallenge or #FailbruaryMapChallenge

 ## Ideas of categories
 For the moments, the ideas are :